webix-hub/docs/data/desktop/editing.md

 {{sample 15_datatable/04_editing/15_combo.html}}

-- The options can be defined by either a simple or an associatibe array as well as by url.
+- The options can be defined by either a simple or an associative array as well as by url.
 [Look here for details](#options);
 - The editor is subject to [extensive customization](#advancedconfigurationofselecteditors).

 ####Pro Extensions for Combo Editor